aisamji/iitech3/README.md

 # iitech3
 A command line program to automate much of the repetitive work when templating the Ismaili Insight newsletter.
 The program is called by using one of its subcommands:

 - `repair` fixes any errors with the HTML template that are preventing it from loading properly.
 - `review` scans and fixes, if possible, all the links in the HTML template and verifies their utility and correctness.
 - `apply` reads a YAML transformation file and applies the transformations described therein to the HTML template.
 - `lookup` gets the status of an email address or a url from the cache or from an online lookup.
 - `mark` sets the status of an email address or a url in the cache.

-For help on any command, `iitech3 help` can be called.

 # options
 Other than the commands, there are a couple of options that can be used without calling any commands. `iitech3 help` prints out the help text. `iitech3 version` prints out the version information.

 # repair
 The `repair` command scans the HTML template it is given and fixes many common mistakes.
 Currently the list of mistakes that can be fixed is:

 - Add the missing 'i' in 'ismailinsight.org' to make 'ismailiinsight.org'.
 - Remove all useless `<style>` tags in the `<head>`.
 These are usually added by browser extensions like Grammarly.
   *NB: While techniques like the ones Grammarly is using would work on a regular HTML page, using them on an online HTML template like the one in eNewsletterPro results in 10,000+ lines of useless code that slows down the website and would most likely prevent the newsletter from being received due to size restrictions on many email servers.*